 In 1997 Littleton architect David Fisher arranged with the City Council to renovate the building with his costs applied to lease credits from the city.
 All mechanical, electrical and plumbing systems were replaced.
 Years of damage by raccoons and birds made it necessary to remove walls, redo floors and repaint.
 The original maple hardwood floors were uncovered and retained.
 A supplier of wallpaper of the Arts and Crafts era and matching paint were found as were light fixtures, hardware and furnishings of the time period.
 The curving stairwell and woodwork were restored with their original red shellac finish.
 Removal of the false ceiling in the solarium revealed the original vaulted ceiling.
 The Fishers relied a great deal upon the memories of Betty Rees Croft who lived at the home from age five with her mother, matron Elizabeth Rees.
 Fisher Associates Architects and Engineers occupied the building in 1998 under a twenty-two and one-half year lease with two five-year renewal options.

 In December 2020 the lease expired and Fisher Associates moved out of the building.
 The City of Littleton, owner of the building, is currently working with the Historic Preservation Board to secure grants to improve the exterior.
 Safety and security upgrades are being made to the interior by City staff.
 The goal is to preserve and protect the lodge while maintaining its historic look and features.
-It is anticipated that the majority of the renovation work will not occur until 2022.
+In June, 2021, the City of Littleton's Public Works administrative offices will move to Geneva Lodge.